MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Demos/FY26 VTD_Demos/DEMO_part1_session3_IRM.md

 1. Select **Save** at the bottom of the page.

+   > **Trainer note**:
+   >
+   > **Suggested talk track**:
+   >
+   > _At this point, the system can start evaluating user activity.
+Without this step, policies either won't work or will remain in a warning state._

 You've enabled key policy indicators so the system can detect sensitive actions like file exfiltration or risky Office activity.

 ## Task 2 – Create an insider risk policy

-In this task, you'll create a data leaks quick policy to automatically detect and respond to risky user behavior related to data exfiltration.
-Quick policies use built-in templates and default thresholds to simplify setup.
+In this task, you'll create a quick data leaks policy to start detecting risky data exfiltration behavior using built-in defaults.

+   > **Trainer note**:
+   >
+   > - Call out that this is a quick policy
+   > - Emphasize speed and safe defaults
+   > - Do not open customization
+   >
+   > **Suggested talk track**:
+   >
+   > _Now the service can evaluate behavior.
+Any policy created before this would stay in a warning state._

 1. In Microsoft Purview, select **Solutions** > **Insider Risk Management** > **Policies**.